research-ag/motoko-build-template/README.md

 ```
 6c17cb5f5f5bb8f2d09452632b76dbf3be0fd76047d0b6f87f6460c7f88812d6  out/out_Linux_x86_64.wasm
 ```
-In practice, this hash has to be compared against the module hash of the deployed canister.
+This is the hash that needs to be compared against the module hash of the deployed canister.

+The base docker image is optimized for size and is 76 MB large.

+Fast verification from scratch, i.e. including downloading the base image, takes less than 10 seconds when run on this repo (with an empty actor).

 ### Compare module hash